borisdev/resume/resume.md

 The Sight Machine product is a performance dashboard tool for process engineers at factories.

-- got the company's biggest public-facing feature, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/), across the GA line
-- worked across silos (Customer Success, DevOps, Data Engineers)
-- wrote high-level design papers to help the Product and Customer Success teams get relevant customer feedback on product technical design decisions.
+- To get the company's biggest public-facing feature, [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/), across the GA line, I worked across silos (Customer Success, DevOps, Data Engineers).
+I wrote high-level design papers to help the Product and Customer Success teams understand the time cost of competing technical design decisions, arming them with a conceptual framework to gather more information from the customer on her priorities.
-- started a new checklist process to lock down successful sales demos.
+- I started a new checklist process to lock down successful sales demos.
-- nudging the engineering delivery team to be closer to a product team, the Director of Engineering and I started a new process where the engineers fleshed out their own Jira issues.
+- I nudged the engineering team to move from a delivery team to a product team.
+The Director of Engineering and I started a new process where the engineers fleshed out their own Jira issues.
 The new technical design autonomy reduced engineering toil and increased creativity.
-- built the first distributed tracing (Lightstep), which made debugging system downtime easier.
+- I built the first distributed tracing (Lightstep), which made debugging system downtime easier.
-- proposed and standardized frontend development environment, which made on-boarding easier.
+- I proposed and delivered a new standardized frontend development environment.
+The innovation made debugging and on-boarding easier.
-- coached junior engineers.
+- I coached junior engineers in systems thinking.

 ### Lead Data Engineer at HiQ Labs, 2015-2018

 The HiQ product predicted the likelihood that an employee would quit.

+- I led the move from a monolith to a microservice paradigm.
+I led a Data Engineer to guide the Data Scientists to refactor each component of their monolith into a docker container service.
+I explained to management the technical and human vision behind the microservice paradigm.
-- A puzzle for the CTO and I was to figure out how to get around LinkedIn’s bot detection in order to scrape millions of HTML public profiles, the raw data for our prediction pipeline.
+- I owned the scraping part of the pipeline.
+The puzzle for the CTO and I was to figure out how to get around LinkedIn’s bot detection in order to scrape millions of HTML public profiles, the raw data for our prediction pipeline.
 - I led a Junior DevOps engineer to build a Splunk observability system that was used to track performance and experiments on different spider configurations.
 - I trained a Junior Data Engineer to maintain the scraping system.
-- I led the move from a monolith to a microservice paradigm.
-- I led a Data Engineer to guide the Data Scientists into a new microservice development paradigm.
-- I explained to management the technical and human vision behind the microservice architecture.
 - I shadowed the Data Scientists to see what I could automate for them.
 - I migrated the Data Scientists from Mongo queries to PySpark.

 ### Start-up partner and full-stack developer at Map Decisions, 2014